 William offers several remarks, “Your only argument against hallucination is that the event was witnessed by other people.
 Where are the testimonies of those other people?
 There aren’t any are there… this is simply one person’s account… Yet another “miracle” that just so happens to occur in a time and place that makes it immune to independent scientific investigation.”

-The testimony of an atheist, Bruce Grindal, who believed everything to the contrary of the possibility of something being raised from the dead is a worthy testimony.
+The testimony of an atheist, Bruce Grindal, who likely would have believed everything to the contrary of the possibility of someone being raised from the dead (i.e. a miracle) is a worthy testimony.
 As far as we know this event affected Grindal for the rest of his life as his widow as well as one of students affirmed.
 The real question is whether or not Grindal was telling the truth, and whether or not he provides a reliable testimony.
 As far as we know all the evidence points in his direction.
 Do we have any reason to suspect that he is lying or being disingenuous?
-No.
+Not likely.

 3. How Does This Square with Christian Theology?